deepaksood619/deepaksood619.github.io/docs/frontend/seo/seo-aso.md

 [Mark Up FAQs with Structured Data | Google Search Central  |  Documentation  |  Google for Developers](https://developers.google.com/search/docs/appearance/structured-data/faqpage)

+- A Frequently Asked Question (FAQ) page contains a list of questions and answers pertaining to a particular topic.
+Properly marked up FAQ pages may be eligible to have a rich result on Search and an Action on the Google Assistant, which can help your site reach the right users.

 [Rich Results Test - Google Search Console](https://search.google.com/test/rich-results)

 ## Siphoning